terotests/doremifa/README.md

 ## Functions

-Any function which returns `drmfTemplate` can be used as a compomnent
+Any function which returns `drmfTemplate` can be used as a component

 ```javascript
 function message(txt) {